 PURRO recommends: Oil filters – how are they constructed and when should we change them?

 It is hard to imagine modern combustion engines without an oil filter.
-Lubrication system is the basis of engine operation, providing proper operation conditions.
+The lubrication system is the basis of engine operation, providing proper operating conditions.
 Despite the engine oil works in a closed circuit, purifying it is a must.
 Specialists from PURRO explain the construction of an oil filter and the specificity of its operation.

 Construction of an oil filter

-Though in some makes of a car (e.g., BMW) one replaces only an oil filter cartridge, most of the filters have similar construction.
-It is a small metal box with a seal, turned onto a threaded stub-pipe.
-Inside the box we can find a corrugated filter paper or filter fibre.
-It is winded over a metal core, which makes the filter more stable and prevents accidental tear of the filtering material.
-In order to be sure, that the filter plays its role properly, it is worth to reach only for proven top-quality products.
+Though in some makes of car (e.g., BMW) one replaces only an oil filter cartridge, most of the filters have similar construction.
+It is a small metal box with a seal, turned onto a threaded stub pipe.
+Inside the box, we can find a corrugated filter paper or filter fibre.
+It is winded over a metal core, which makes the filter more stable and prevents accidental tearing of the filtering material.
+To be sure, that the filter plays its role properly, it is worth reaching only for proven top-quality products.
 PURRO fits this assumption perfectly.

-Important element of an oil filter is a return valve.
+An important element of an oil filter is a return valve.
 It prevents the oil from dripping back to the oil sump and ensures constant and proper content of oil in the filter.
 Thanks to such a solution, the oil duct is immediately filled with lubricant.
 This allows avoiding the so-called dry start, which in unfavourable conditions might lead to breaking the oil film in the engine.
-It is worth to remember that metal elements of an engine do not rub one another, but they are sliding on a thin engine oil film when the engine is working.
-If one removes the film, the result be violent increase of temperature of the elements of the engine and its seizure.
+It is worth remembering that the metal elements of an engine do not rub one another, but they are sliding on a thin engine oil film when the engine is working.
+If one removes the film, the result is a violent increase in temperature of the elements of the engine and its seizure.

 Safety valve in an oil filter

-The valve is also useful in winter, when the driver is using an improper engine oil, with too high viscosity.
-Frozen and thick engine oil flows through filtration cartridge slowly and generates extremely high pressure.
+The valve is also useful in winter when the driver is using an improper engine oil, with too high viscosity.
+Frozen and thick engine oil flows through the filtration cartridge slowly and generates extremely high pressure.
 In some cases, the result might be damage of the filter and small pieces of filtration material getting to the engine lubrication system.
-Letting through not filtered oil generates much smaller risk, though it is not recommended.
-Because of this reason it is worth paying a lot of attention to choose a proper engine oil for winter time, and avoid those cheapest ones, on mineral oil base.
+Letting through not filtered oil generates a much smaller risk, though it is not recommended.
+Because of this reason, it is worth paying a lot of attention to choosing a proper engine oil for winter time and avoiding those cheapest ones, on a mineral oil base.
 It is especially important if the car is used mainly on short distances, making it impossible for the engine oil to warm up to a proper level.
 And one must remember that engine oil heats up much longer than the coolant.

 The first stage of filtration starts when the oil is taken from the oil sump by the so-called oil strainer.
 A sieve located in the strainer stops the biggest fractions of impurities, e.g., large metal particles or coal deposits.
-After the oil is taken by the oil pump, it is pressed to the oil filter.
+After the oil is taken by the oil pump, it is pressed into the oil filter.
 Oil gets to the box with small holes, located next to the thread.
 It gets onto the filtering material.
-Special arrangement of the filtering material inside the filter helps to increase the surface of filtering material.
+The special arrangement of the filtering material inside the filter helps to increase the surface of the filtering material.

 How often should one replace the oil filter?

 Additionally, in leaking engines, moisture or petrol can get to the oil, causing faster ageing.
-Even light, and seemingly fresh engine oil can lose its anti-corrosion properties and additives.
-Chemical vapour and exhaust gases are also harmful for the engine, and they cannot be removed by the oil filter.
+Even light and seemingly fresh engine oil can lose its anti-corrosion properties and additives.
+Chemical vapour and exhaust gases are also harmful to the engine, and they cannot be removed by the oil filter.

 How to change an oil filter?

-When changing an oil filter at home, there is also a problem what to do with the old filter and engine oil, which cannot be disposed with communal waste.
-It has to be delivered to a selective waste collection point or to a special company, dealing with dangerous waste disposal.
+When changing an oil filter at home, there is also a problem with what to do with the old filter and engine oil, which cannot be disposed with communal waste.
+It has to be delivered to a selective waste collection point or a special company, dealing with dangerous waste disposal.
 For a driver, it can be an additional problem, which will never appear if a garage performs the oil change.
-In this case it Is a garage who is held responsible for proper waste management.
+In this case, it is a garage that is responsible for proper waste management.